On the Security of Semi Device Independent QKD protocols

-The aim of this paper is to establish the critical detection efficiencies for the SDI case.
+The aim of this paper is to establish the security condition in the SDI case i.e. finding the critical values of the security parameters required in order to establish a secure key.
+In the case of Bell inequalities, given an observed value of detection efficiency (greater than the critical detection efficiency), if the parties witness a Bell violation above a certain threshold, they are sure that the system they share must be non-local (or entangled if quantum theory is assumed).
+Similarly we find the threshold above which the SDIQKD protocol is secure based on the threshold value of some observed parameter (for a given certain value of observed detection efficiency).
 We start by defining the classes of attacks against which we want to be secure.
-We consider individual attacks in which evesdropper has or does not have access to quantum memory.
-Then we take the most well-known SDI QKD protocol \cite{pawlowski2011semi} and calculate the detection efficiencies required in both cases.
-Next we propose a modification of this protocol which substantially reduces these requirements.
+We consider individual attacks in which eavesdropper may or may not have access to quantum memory.
+Then we take the most basic SDIQKD protocol based on $(2\to1)$ QRAC \cite{pawlowski2011semi} and find the security conditions required against such attacks.
+Next we propose a modification of this protocol (basing it on the $(3\to1)$ QRAC instead) which substantially reduces these security requirements.
+Furthermore, we suggest a minimal characterization of the preparation device that substantially lowers the requirements on the security parameters.